vidhichadha2507/restaurant-website/README.md

 - **Step 5:** Submit the issue.

-Yay! you just made added your first issue.
+Yay!
+You just created your first issue.
 The maintainers will now review your issue and assign it to you unless there is a problem with it.

 ## Getting Started